Deathloop Xbox release date: When will Bethesda's latest come to Series X/S?

 Deathloop's game director Dinga Bakaba even told PLAY Magazine (via GamesRadar), "I don't think that we would have been able to preserve the level of ambition of this game were it not for the move to next-gen." So we wouldn't count on a previous-generation release happening any time soon.

 Will Deathloop come to Xbox Game Pass?

-Deathloop’s game direct Dinga Bakaba recently showed some love for Xbox Game Pass, speaking to Press Start after the company’s previous games came to the service.
+We'd be very surprised if Deathloop hadn't come to Xbox Game Pass eventually, as the game's director Dinga Bakaba showed some love for the service when speaking to Press Start after the company's previous games came to the service.